 “Scientists are particularly interested in searching for biomarkers—molecules indicative of life—in the atmospheres of roughly Earth-size planets that orbit in the ‘habitable-zone’ of Sun-like stars,” said Ford.
 “The habitable zone is a range of orbital distances at which the planets could support liquid water on their surfaces.
 Searching for evidence of life on Earth-size planets in the habitable zone of sun-like stars will require a large new space mission.”

 How large that mission needs to be will depend on the abundance of Earth-size planets.
-NASA and the National Academies of Science are currently exploring mission concepts that differ substantially in size and their capabilities.
+NASA and the National Academies of Science are currently exploring mission concepts that differ substantially in size and capabilities.
 If Earth-size planets are rare, then the nearest Earth-like planets are farther away and a large, ambitious mission will be required to search for evidence of life on potentially Earth-like planets.
 On the other hand, if Earth-size planets are common, then there will be Earth-size exoplanets orbiting stars that are close to the sun and a relatively small observatory may be able to study their atmospheres.

-“While most of the stars that Kepler observed are typically thousands of light-years away from the Sun, Kepler observed a large enough sample of stars that we can perform a rigorous statistical analysis to estimate of the rate of Earth-size planets in the habitable zone of nearby sun-like stars,” said Hsu.
+“While most of the stars that Kepler observed are typically thousands of light-years away from the Sun, Kepler observed a large enough sample of stars that we can perform a rigorous statistical analysis to estimate the rate of Earth-size planets in the habitable zone of nearby sun-like stars,” said Hsu.

 Based on their simulations, the researchers estimate that planets very close to Earth in size, from three-quarters to one-and-a-half times the size of earth, with orbital periods ranging from 237 to 500 days, occur around approximately one in four stars.
 Importantly, their model quantifies the uncertainty in that estimate.
-They recommend that future planet-finding missions plan for a true rate that ranges from as low about one planet for every 33 stars to as high as nearly one planet for every two stars.
+They recommend that future planet-finding missions plan for a true rate that ranges from as low as about one planet for every 33 stars to as high as nearly one planet for every two stars.

 “Knowing how often we should expect to find planets of a given size and orbital period is extremely helpful for optimizing surveys for exoplanets and the design of upcoming space missions to maximize their chance of success,” said Ford.
 “Penn State is a leader in bringing state-of-the-art statistical and computational methods to the analysis of astronomical observations to address these sorts of questions.
 Our Institute for CyberScience (ICS) and Center for Astrostatistics (CASt) provide infrastructure and support that makes these types of projects possible.”